EdwardRaff/JSAT/README.md

 ## Get JSAT

-You can download JSAT from my maven repo, add the below to your pom file
+You can download JSAT from maven central, add the below to your pom file

 ```xml
 <dependencies>